tornado80/jpamb/README.md

 If you have problems getting started, please file an [issue](https://github.com/kalhauge/jpamb/issues).

+### Windows

+The instructions above should also work for windows, but it is less straight forward.
+The easy way out of this is to install Linux as a subsystem on your Windows machine.
+This is supported directly in [Windows](https://learn.microsoft.com/en-us/windows/wsl/install).

+If you prefer staying in Windows land, here are some tips and pointers:

+-   Python scripts might have to be prepended with `python`, so:

+    ```shell
+    $> python evaluate.py your-experiment.yaml > experiment.json
+    ```

+-   Sometimes paths needs to be inverted in the examples `/` to `\`.

+-   It is extra important to use [virtual environments](https://www.pythonguis.com/tutorials/python-virtual-environments/), when using windows, that way you can keep different versions of python separate.

+-   To support compiling with `gcc` and to make your life easier you should install [MSYS2](https://www.msys2.org/) with mingw-w64 GCC.
+    You can do this by following the guide in the link above (step 6 - 9.).

 ### Debug

 You can debug your code by running some of the methods or some of the tools, like this: